 Refresh the water every few days to keep it free from bacteria and stop it from stagnating.
 Stagnant water will not only harm your plant but it will smell pretty bad too!

-Once the roots on your Raindrop Peperomia cutting have matured well growing in water you can pot your cutting into soil.
+Once the roots have matured well growing in water you can pot your cutting into soil.
 We recommend using a high-quality potting mix to aid with drainage and aeration.
-Carefully place your cutting into the mix making sure not to damage the delicate newly formed roots and continue regular Raindrop Peperomia care.
+Carefully place your cutting into the mix making sure not to damage the delicate newly formed roots and continue regular plant care.

 Raindrop Peperomia Propagation FAQs

-Propagating Raindrop Peperomia plants can be a little trickier than other plants (especially when propagating through single leaves) so it’s really important to understand the various steps, the best time of year, equipment needed and fertiliser needs.
-Below you will find all the answers to your Raindrop Peperomia propagation questions!
+Propagating these plants can be a little trickier than other plants (especially when using single leaves) so it’s really important to understand the various steps, the best time of year, equipment needed and fertiliser needs.

-We always recommend propagating Raindrop Peperomia plants in early spring.
+We always recommend starting in early spring.
 They take a long time to root and grow new leaves, especially if you’re propagating through single leaves rather than stem cuttings.
-Propagating in spring gives your plant plenty of sunshine and a warm environment which will encourage new roots and leaves to grow.
+Starting in spring gives your plant plenty of sunshine and a warm environment which will encourage new roots and leaves to grow.

-Propagating your Raindrop Peperomia in autumn or winter will mean that your new plants will be trying to grow in the dormant period and you won’t see much growth.
-Cold temperatures can lead to an increased risk of root rot or leaf rot which can kill your Raindrop Peperomia cuttings quite quickly.
+If you do choose to do it in autumn or winter will mean that your new plants will be trying to grow in the dormant period and you won’t see much growth.
+Cold temperatures can lead to an increased risk of root rot or leaf rot.

 Yes!
 One of the greatest things about Raindrop Peperomia plants is that you can propagate them from just a single leaf.
-It means that if you accidentally damage the plant and a leaf falls off you can propagate it instead of throwing it away.
 This is quite rare though as with most houseplants you’ll need a node or rhizome!

-Propagating houseplants will never always be successful (even for plant experts) and you will probably run into some issues from time to time.
-But luckily for you, we have learnt the hard way to bring you all the different problems that might arise with your Raindrop Peperomia propagation as well as how you can try to solve them.
+Growing new houseplants from cuttings will never always be successful (even for plant experts) and you will probably run into some issues from time to time.
+But luckily for you, we have learnt the hard way to bring you all the different problems that might arise.

 If you’re trying to propagate in autumn or winter then cool temperatures may be the cause of the lack of growth.
 You can help to speed up root growth by using a heat pad that you place underneath your plant to provide a nice warm environment.